Bringing your family

 Independent (or private) schools are governed by their own independent boards but must meet certain standards to be registered.
 Independent schools may be either co-educational or single-sex.
 They charge fees, but also receive some subsidy funding from the government.

-A list of schools in the Christchurch region that are compliant with the Code of Practice can be found on the Ministry of Education website.
+- A list of schools in the Christchurch region that are compliant with the Code of Practice can be found on the Ministry of Education website and;

 Children with limited English